andybalham/blog-source-code/blog-posts/openapi-dynamic-client.md

 Following the [Fred Brooks adage](https://en.wikiquote.org/wiki/Fred_Brooks) of 'plan to throw one away; you will, anyhow', I started by creating a rough and ready prototype which can be found [here](https://github.com/andybalham/blog-source-code/blob/master/OpenApiDynamicClient/OpenApiDynamicClient/OpenApiClientV1.cs).

-What I noticed when developing this, was that an OpenAPI document is organised around paths and the methods that can be used with them.
+What I noticed when developing this, was that an OpenAPI document is organised around paths and, within those paths, the methods that can be used.

 ```jsonc
 {